openTdataCH/ojp-nova/README.md

 $ python3 -m pip install -r requirements.txt
 ```

-## generation of code from the XSD
+### generation of code from the XSD
+With xsdata we create ojp classes that use the schema and are then used within the project.
 You need an xsdata for OJP 1.0:
 ```
 xsdata -p ojp -ss clusters path-to-ojp.xsd